wballard/starphleet/index.md

 ### Authentication

 Some services depend on authentication.
-Starphleet automatically supports LDAP and HTACCESS [authentication](https://github.com/wballard/starphleet/blob/gh-pages/index.md#service_name).
+Starphleet automatically supports LDAP and [htpasswd authentication](https://github.com/wballard/starphleet/blob/gh-pages/index.md#service_name).
 Services are written in such a way that they depend on HTTP headers that are provided by the authentication method.
 If you need to simulate authenticated services in development mode you can add the following variable to your orders file:

 ```bash
 DEVMODE_FORCE_AUTH=[username]